Ufonose/tradingview-to-discord-alerts/README.md

    - Click the extension icon
    - Click **🔄 Reset Position Tracking**
    - This ensures accurate position detection from the start

-### 5. Start Trading!

-Navigate to [TradingView](https://tradingview.com) and start trading.
-The extension will automatically detect and send your trade details to Discord!

 ## 📸 Screenshots